PD Revelation

 Note that the newer ideas about “pause,” which should benefit a much larger percentage of people with PD, only came to light a couple of years ago.
 So, much as with this blog, my tentative impression is that we are just beginning to see more accounts of experiences with the newer protocol.

-Then there are cases not directly related to JWH's work but which nevertheless lend some support to its validity.
-For example, when I performed a search along the lines of “miraculous recoveries from Parkinson's,” wondering if there would be common elements to any such reports, two of the first cases to come up prominently were this one and this one.
-Each features a person who reportedly recovered from PD following what may be seen as a minor variation on the JWH method, involving a history of conversing with a somewhat God-like figure.
-A third case appears in the medical literature, a case of remission from PD that the authors link to a specific form of meditation.
+Then there are cases not involving JWH's work per se but which nevertheless lend some support to its validity.
+For example, when I performed a search along the lines of “miraculous recoveries from Parkinson's,” wondering if there would be common elements to any such reports, cases that came up prominently were this one, this one, and this one in the medical literature.
+Each features a person who reportedly recovered from PD following what may be seen as a minor variation on the JWH method, involving a history of conversing with God or a somewhat God-like figure.
+Another case also in the medical literature, is a case of remission from PD that the authors link to a specific form of meditation.
 This again provides support for a brain retraining approach.
 In fact, to my mind, certain elements of the form of meditation involved, known as “centering prayer,” share commonalities with the JWH recommendations, particularly the second of the two core exercises.

 Still, it's fair to ask why more people who have recovered have not come forward.
 JWH discusses this in both the old version and the 2020 version of Recovery from Parkinson's. (see pp. 21-22 of the 2020 version; pp. 215-217 of the 2013 version) (I was able to find the 2013 edition, still available for download, somewhere on her website.
 Note that it is very much superseded in terminology and concepts by the newest edition.
 Still, it does contain info that may be of interest to those following her approach.)
 I leave it to the reader to see the details there.